LHNCBC/CRI/AoU/Fitbit/readme.md

 Analysis of Data Released in the 3rd Quarter of 2021

 ## Analysis
-- Change in resting heart rate from baseline in the time around the occurrence of a condition
+- Change in resting heart rate from baseline around the time of condition occurrence.
-- Caluclation of how often a spike in heart rate occurres around the time of condition occurrence
+- Caluclation of how often a spike in heart rate occurres around the time of condition occurrence.

 ## References
 - https://allofus.nih.gov/